almeynman/code-remote-ec2/README.md

 # Setup

-Create ec2 key pair and save locally on your machine update key name in .env file
+Create ec2 key pair on AWS side and save locally on your machine update key name in .env file

 Also populate your AWS Account Number and region in .env file